Taymouth Castle: Taymouth Castle history

-John Campbell, 1st Marquess of Breadalbane (1782 – 1834)
+John Campbell, 1st Marquess of Breadalbane (1782–1834)

 John Campbell inherited the title of 4th Earl of Breadalbane and Holland at the age of 19, from his third cousin, who was John Campbell, 3rd Earl of Breadalbane and Holland.
 In 1789, he called upon Robert Mylne to prepare plans for a new "chateau", although these plans were never carried out.
 It is said that he wanted to demolish Balloch Castle and build a new grander castle in its place, in order to overshadow the Duke of Argyll's castle at Inveraray.

-However, ten years later, he did completely transform the castle, using many architects, including Alexander Nasmyth.
+However, 10 years later, he did completely transform the castle, using many architects, including Alexander Nasmyth.
 The main block of the old house was demolished, to be replaced from 1806, by a Gothic building, to the designs of the brothers James and Archibald Elliot.
 The English-Italian Francis Bernasconi carried out the ornate plasterwork of the staircase and drawing rooms between 1809 and 1812.
 In 1818, the old east wing was pulled down and replaced by a two-storey wing designed by William Atkinson.
+Stained glass was supplied by William Raphael Eginton.
+Circa 1816, he described it thus:

 In 1793, John Campbell formed three regiments of fencibles, known as the Breadalbane Fencibles to help defend the land in time of need.
 He managed to raise 2,300 men, of whom 1,600 were from his own estate.
 At one time, the castle also had its own fire brigade.

-In 1819, Prince Leopold, the future king of Belgium visited the castle and was welcomed by more than 2,000 Highlanders.
+In 1819, Prince Leopold, the future king of Belgium, visited the castle and was welcomed by more than two thousand Highlanders.
 A royal salute was fired from the battery and the pipers were playing 'Phaill Phranse', the Prince's Welcome.
 During his stay, the Marquess assembled 1,400 of his tenants and held a grand gala, with entertainment and 'copious libations of porter and whiskey'.

-In 1823, J.C.
-Loudon described Taymouth as the 'most magnificent residence in the country ...
+In 1823, J. C. Loudon described Taymouth as the 'most magnificent residence in the country ...
 The mountain, lawn and banks of the waters, are richly clothed with wood, through which are led magnificent walks.
 Of trees, the lime and larches have attained to a great size, and there is an avenue of the former 450 yards in length, scarcely equalled anywhere.'

-The 4th Earl, was created 1st Marquess of Breadalbane in 1831, but died in 1834.
+The 4th Earl was created 1st Marquess of Breadalbane in 1831, but died in 1834.
 He was described as having unostentatious habits, devoting much of his time to the improvement of his 'princely' estates.